HackYourFuture/JavaScript2/Week2/MAKEME.md

 Let's assume your hourly rate is €25.
 How much would you earn on that day?

-- Write a program that finds out what your hourly rate on a Monday would be
+1. Write a `function` that finds out what your hourly rate on a Monday would be
-- Use the `map` array function to take out the duration time for each task.
+2. Use the `map` array function to take out the duration time for each task.
-- Multiply each duration by a per-hour rate for billing and sum it all up.
+3. Multiply each duration by a per-hour rate for billing and sum it all up.
-- Output a formatted Euro amount, rounded to Euro cents, e.g: `€11.34`.
+4. Return a string value: a formatted Euro amount, rounded to Euro cents, e.g: `€11.34`.
-- Make sure the program can be used on any array of objects that contain a `duration` property with a number value
+5. Make sure the `function` can be used on any array of objects that contain a `duration` property with a number value

 **Exercise 3: Lemon allergy**